blaizard/bzd/tools/bazel_build/modules/bzd_platforms/README.md

 # Bzd Platforms

 Platforms are a set of constraints.
-Their string representation is the contraints stringified separated by a dash `-`.
+Their string representation is the constraints stringified separated by a dash `-`.

 A compiler platform is typically defined as a pair of 2 constraints: `<AL>-<ISA>`.